allgooda/Rock-it-Up/README.md

 ####Installation/Startup

  - Requires internet browser.
- - User may browse photos from home page.
+ - User may browse photos from home page without being logged in.
  - User can create an account, but must be logged in to an account to creat his/her own posts.
+ - User can like posts and edit the description of a personal post.
+ - User can also delete personal posts from their account page.

 ####Unsolved Problems